baldurbjarnason/this-is-not-a-book/This_is_not_a_disruption/The_wealth_of_change.md

 Occasionally, especially on Twitter, you will find the pundit using a slightly different setup to this routine.
 The cycle isn't triggered by a post but by the pundit coming in with an innocent question—often one that's either a bit strange or out of the left-field.
 You answer, and before you know it, you've been pulled into a cycle of nonsense where the pundit is trying to brand you as a troll, crank, or madman in front of their chosen community.

 No good comes from engaging with these people.

-\[And this.
-The point is that debating print paradigm people is utterly pointless.\]